Bulgarian Greek Catholic Church: Third Uniat movement

-Bulgarian Uniate Church after the First World War
+The Bulgarian Greek Catholic Church since the First World War

-In 1926, an Apostolic Exarchate was established in Sofia for the pastoral care of the Byzantine Catholics in Bulgaria among them.
+In 1926, an apostolic exarchate was established in Sofia for the pastoral care of the Byzantine Catholics in Bulgaria.
 This was arranged largely with the help of Archbishop Angelo Roncalli, the future Pope John XXIII, who in 1925 was named Apostolic Visitator and, later, Apostolic Delegate for Bulgaria, where he stayed until 1934.
 During the Second World War Bulgaria occupied the bigger part of Macedonia and Western Thrace.
 In 1941, the Uniat parishes went under the jurisdiction of the Apostolic Exarchate in Sofia.
 Many of the clergymen and the Euharistinki sisters who had found refuge in Bulgaria earlier, returned to Macedonia and Thrace and resumed their work until the end of the war, when Bulgaria lost these territories again.

 Unlike other Communist regimes in Eastern Europe, the Communist government that took power in Bulgaria after World War II did not abolish the Byzantine Catholic Church, but did subject it to severe religious persecution which is said to have been somewhat eased after the election of Pope John XXIII on 28 October 1958.

+The church was elevated from an apostolic exarchate to a full eparchy by Pope Francis on 12 October 2019.